Last Updated on:

 3.4 CN 50p coins

-to be continued…, but it is hard to be true.
+to be continued…, but it is hard to be updated over time.
 This is because the sample required is extremely huge.

 3.5 Extra info